 - On the Home tab, click the desired Indent command:

-- Increase Indent: Increases the indent by increments of 1/2 inch.
+- Increase Indent: This increases the indent by increments of 1/2 inch.
 In our example, we'll increase the indent.

-- Decrease Indent: Decreases the indent by increments of 1/2 inch.
+- Decrease Indent: This decreases the indent by increments of 1/2 inch.

 The Indent commands